ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 This folder contains a program used to control and configure UGVs, USVs, UUVs used in WRSC, SAUC-E and euRathlon competitions.

 It is recommended to be connected with an administrator account, deactivate any antivirus, firewall or other settings that would block 21 (FTP), 22 (SSH/SFTP), 23 (TELNET), 80, 443, 3189.
-On Windows 7-8-10, choose Work for the network type if asked when connecting to the different networks (avoid Public type, to check and change go to Network and Sharing Center and click on Public to be able to change to Work).
+On Windows 7/8/10, choose Work/Private for the network type if asked when connecting to the different networks (avoid Public type, to check and change go to Network and Sharing Center and click on Public to be able to change to Work/Private, or go to PC Settings\Network, select the desired network and enable the option Find devices and content/Make this PC discoverable).
 In Windows Explorer Folder Options, View tab, activate hidden files display, known files extensions display, protected system files and folders display.
 Check and change if needed Control Panel\Regional and Language Options\Customize\Numbers so that '.' is in Decimal symbol and ';' in List separator.
 Check also proxy settings of Internet Explorer, and any other installed browser, as well as FileZilla if necessary.